yy/dviz-course/m01-intro/lab.md

 jupyter lab
 ```

 Jupyter lab is the "next generation" interface for the Jupyter project and it has more powerful features.
-Some packages that we use work more nicely with Jupyter lab too (although there is one lab assignment that requires jupyter notebook).
+Some packages that we use work more nicely with Jupyter lab too (although for some lab assignments you may need to use jupyter notebook instead of the lab).

 # Lab assignment